-- PRV air testing should be performed both inside the containment before it is taken down as well as in the room but outside of the containment to make sure there has not been any cross contamination.
-A PRV should answer the following: - Are airborne mold levels Elevated or Not Elevated?
-Both inside and out of containment? - Are surfaces clean of settled dust/mold spores?
+- PRV air testing should be performed outside of the containment to make sure there has not been any cross contamination.
+A PRV should answer the following: - Are airborne mold levels Elevated or Not Elevated in the Living Area after remediation work done?
+Testing only inside a containment does not answer that - Are surfaces clean of settled dust/mold spores?
 Both inside and out of containment?
 If no dust, then no mold spores in dust.